wjgoh/bus-tracker/README.md

 # Bus Tracker Application
+> crazy this is all ai generated 🗣️
 A real-time bus tracking application built with Next.js, React, and Leaflet for interactive mapping.

 ## Features